Electric grid operator asks Texans to stop blasting AC as unplanned outages and heat collide

 Wind output was also expected to be lower than usual on Mounday, but the output was expected to increase as the week moved on, ERCOT said.

 While the system's energy capacity is lower, ERCOT customers have simultaneously been using record amounts of energy to cool their homes.
-ERCOT said Monday the peak load forecast may exceed 73,000 MW, a total higher than the peak demand record for June of 69,123 MW set in 2018.
+According to the release, ERCOT has set a new June record for electricity demand.

+"Based on preliminary data, the new record is 69,943 MW, which exceeds the 2018 June record by approximately 820 MW," the release said.
+"Power plant owners continue repairs of unexpected equipment failures, and ERCOT is using all the tools in its toolbox to maintain reliability in the face of potential record-setting electricity demand."

 The National Weather Service of Fort Worth warned of a hot day Tuesday with temperatures forecast to be in the mid to upper 90s.
 The heat wave is expected to last through Friday.